-Researchers and other practitioners using the Household Economy Approach (HEA) and Individual Household Method (IHM) require a range of field-based skills, expertise in the use of open-IHM software and an understanding of the theories and concepts on which the methodology is based.
+Researchers and other practitioners using the Household Economy Approach (HEA) and Individual Household Method (IHM) require a range of field-based skills, along with competences in the use OHEA and OIHM software and an understanding of the theories and concepts on which the field assessments are based.
 The underlying household economy methodology and software skills can be covered in classroom-based sessions, but field-based skills are acquired incrementally through experience and application.
-For this reason, the process of moving through the four IHM certification levels requires trainees to take part in set minimum numbers of IHM field assessments as well as taking part in taught IHM courses conducted or accredited by Evidence for Development and the Walker Institute, University of Reading, through the ALiVE training programme.
+For this reason, the process of moving through the four HEA and IHM certification levels requires trainees to take part in a minimum number of field assessments as well as completing taught courses.
+These are currently provided by Evidence for Development and the Walker Institute, University of Reading, through the ALiVE training programme.

-Practitioners at this level will have completed Level 1 training and participated as a team member in at least two further studies supervised by an IHM-certificated Level 3 trainer.
-They must be able to work independently and show competence in all aspects of IHM field work, data checking and data entry.
+Practitioners at this level will have completed Levels 1-3 training and participated as a team member in at least one further study supervised by an EfD certificated trainer.
+They must be able to work independently and show competence in all aspects of household economy field work, data checking and data entry.